 The best place to stay in Amsterdam is along the canal ring.
 Not only do you get to start and end your day with views of the canals but you are also within walking distance of Amsterdam’s top landmarks.
 Jordaan, which sits right beside the canal ring, is a quieter neighborhood with a less-touristy vibe.

-For full details on the best places to stay in Amsterdam, with recommendations for budget, mid-range, and luxury travelers, as well as families, click here to read our Where to Stay in Amsterdam post.
+For full details on the best places to stay in Amsterdam, with recommendations for budget, mid-range, and luxury travelers, as well as families, read our Hotel Amsterdam Guide.

 Have fun exploring Amsterdam!